An Optimized Construction of Lie Algebra Generator Pools for Variational Quantum Eigensolvers in Chemistry: Results

+Contracting an anti-commuting Pauli string onto another leaves the Lie closure unchanged, i.e., the new set $\A'$ as in the previous definition will satisfy $\lieclo{\A'} = \lieclo{\A}$.
+This equality holds strictly because the Lie closure inherently absorbs the scalar prefactor of 2 (originating from the commutator) into its linear span.
+However, the matrices $\mathbf{\Gamma}_\A$ and $\mathbf{\Gamma}_{\A'}$ will, in general, not be equal.
+For clarity, we provide an example of this in Figure~\ref{fig:ds}. \begin{remark} We emphasize that from this point forward, any mention of an operation or property pertaining to a matrix over $\mathbb{F}_2$ will always be in the context of $\mathbb{F}_2$-arithmetic, i.e., modulo 2.

+Furthermore, unless explicitly stated, sets of Pauli strings will be considered as subsets of $\ipstar$, and not $\mathcal{P}_N$. \end{remark}

+The main idea of \cite{fuclass} lies in taking an anti-commutation graph and applying a certain sequence of contractions to it, yielding a graph whose form is known to generate a specific Lie algebra.
+The canonical forms of these graphs can be found in \cite{fuclass}.
+Later, the notation $\mathbf{\Gamma}_{\text{canonical}}$ will be used to refer to the adjacency matrix of a canonical graph.
+What is most impressive about this result is the fact that any anti-commutation graph can be reduced to one of such canonical graphs.

-This idea can be extended to the $\mathbf{\Gamma}_\A$ matrices through a linear algebraic framework.
-This perspective is more adapted to our final objective of efficiently and optimally constructing the MCPs for a given Lie Algebra.
+What we claim is that this idea can be extended to the $\mathbf{\Gamma}_\A$ matrices using a linear algebraic framework.
+This perspective is more adapted to our final objective of efficiently and optimally constructing the MCPs for a given Lie algebra.

-For sake of clarity and brevity, we will present our results without proofs.
-Please refer to Supplementary Material for additional details and fully worked-out proofs.
+For the sake of clarity and brevity, we present our results without proofs.
+Please refer to the \textit{Supplementary Note 3} for additional details and fully worked-out proofs.

-As illustrated in Figure~\ref{fig:ds}, the contraction of two Pauli strings $P_i$ and $P_j$ can be interpreted as applying a linear transformation over $\mathbf{\Gamma}_{\A}$ matrices.
-This motivates the following proposition